 Essence or Major Cornerstones

-Leadership is a philosophy that helps a leader in managing his employees and handling the overall work-flow in an organization.
+Leadership is a philosophy that helps a leader in influencing his employees and improving the overall work-flow in an organization.
 The section given below will highlight my leadership philosophy, major cornerstones of my leadership philosophy, the evolution of my thinking and summary of the paper.

 Leadership is empowering others so that they can take relevant decisions that contribute to the development of the future leaders (Byrne, n.d.).
 Leadership is an essential component to facilitate organizational development, and it plays a crucial role in handling different situations.
 A leadership philosophy is quite dissimilar from the definition of leadership as philosophy concentrates on the way one uses the concepts and theories, whereas, definition simply details the elementary characteristics.
 A leadership philosophy helps in setting guidelines and standards for the employees at each level (Mito, 2013).
-I believe that a leader needs to have certain values and beliefs to guide other effectively.
+I believe that a leader needs to have certain knowledge, skills, values and beliefs to guide others effectively.
 My leadership philosophy can be better understood with the help of cornerstones that helped me in guiding my employees and followers.
 The cornerstones can be described as the major beliefs and values that assist a leader in leading thefollowers.
 My cornerstones are integrity, shared vision, congruence, and sociability.
 Integrity covers trust and honesty, which are my core values.
 Integrity can be defined as the internal status of an individual that guides him/her to make ethical choices (Killinger, 2010).
 Integrity implies that any act must be done with honesty and truthfulness.
 As per my leadership philosophy, an individual should accomplish the work with complete honesty that helps in developing the trust factor, which in turn is an essential ingredient in developing cohesion among employees.

 Evolution of Thinking

-Shared vision is an essential component to getting the employees to accomplish the task.
-I believe that if employees are effectively communicated about the vision, they contribute their energy towards the accomplishment of the task.
+Shared vision is an essential component for getting the employees to accomplish the task.
+I believe that if employees are effectively communicated the vision, they contribute their energy towards the accomplishment of the task.
 Vision should be shared with the employees as it helps in taking the right efforts to achieve it.
 The employees should be treated as partners in the success of the company, which will help in improving their productivity.
 A shared vision helps in developing organizational commitment and unifying the team.
 My leadership philosophy is based on shared vision as it unites the team to achieve the task.
 Congruent leadership is also a cornerstone of my leadership philosophy as it guides me to set an example in front of my employees so that they can follow the path in the right manner.
 It also helps me in taking the responsibility for the work, which helps me in advocating the same to my employees.
 Congruent leadership is founded on the values, beliefs and principles a leader stands for (Holland & Roberts, 2013).
 This cornerstone ignites my passion for care and helps me in empowering others.